Preparing for your exchange

 - Visit the campus fruit and vegetable market on a Thursday for a variety of produce at reasonable prices

-All students should take out travel insurance before travelling to the UK.
+All students should take out travel insurance with health cover before travelling to the UK.
+EU students should check here whether they need to apply for a new European Health Insurance Card in their country before coming to the UK in order to get some free or reduced-cost health treatment.
 Students who travel to another country for a holiday during their studies in the UK must take out additional travel insurance.

 All students living in University accommodation are covered by personal possessions insurance (up to £4,000) and laptop insurance (up to £2,000), but can extend the cover for an additional fee to include mobile phones outside your room and other benefits.
 Students living in private-sector accommodation will need to find out whether personal possessions insurance is included in their rent.